Zacky2613/The-Watcher/README.md

 ## Features

-- Easy server setup
+- Easy Server setup
-- Good filter system to catch bypasses as they come.
+- Advanced multi-layer custom made from scratch text filter.
-- Checks for messages that get edited.
+- Checks for edited messages aswell.
-- A blacklist to stop people from sending 𝕤𝕡𝕖𝕔𝕚𝕒𝕝 characters
+- A blacklist to stop people from sending 𝕤𝕡𝕖𝕔𝕚𝕒𝕝 characters that use the nword
-- Nickname monitoring system which will revert it back to what it was previously and alert the staff
+- Nickname detection.
-- Mod pings for detected slurs and automatic 12 hour timeout.
+- Mod pings and 12 hour automatic timeout for mods/admins to decide what todo do.
-- Have people found a bypass that's now patched but the messages are still littered about?
-We have a command to clear through chats that deletes & reports messages found.

 ## Setup